WebberZone/top-10/readme.txt

 * **Page counter**: Counts page views on single posts, pages and *custom post types* on an hourly basis which can then be easily displayed automatically, using shortcodes or functions
 * **Popular posts**: Display a list of popular posts either for total counts or for a custom period.
 You can choose how many posts are to be displayed along with loads of other customisation options
+* **Gutenberg / Block Editor support**: You can find a block called "Popular Posts [Top 10]" with its own configurable set of options
 * **Widget ready**: Sidebar widgets available for daily popular and overall popular posts.
 Highly customizable widgets to control what you want to display in the list of posts
 * **Shortcodes**: The plugin includes two shortcodes `[tptn_list]` and `[tptn_views]` to display the posts list and the number of views respectively
 * **Thumbnail support**